 This short piece (which might serve as a springboard for a more in-depth article) is slated to run in the

 July October 2013 issue of the British publication Vestoj: The Journal of Sartorial Matters.
 Here is the abstract/first paragraph of "Fashion, Sexism, and the United States Federal Judiciary":

 The U.S. federal judiciary has frequently displayed a dismissive attitude toward "fashion," while simultaneously recognizing the great economic importance of clothing.
 As fashion was, from the formation of the United States until at least the late 1960s, associated primarily with the female sex, while judges during this time period were almost exclusively male, one naturally wonders whether the power dynamics of gender shaped the development of the law pertaining to fashion.
 There is good reason to believe that this has indeed been the case.

 While I encourage you to buy the upcoming issue of Vestoj, you can download my article now at SSRN.

 Although the LAW OF FASHION LinkedIn group is active as ever, you've probably noticed that this blog has been pretty quiet lately.
-That's because this writer, one Charles Colman, has been hunkered down for the past few weeks, putting the finishing touches on the initial installment of his treatise, Colman on Fashion Law (LexisNexis-Matthew Bender).
-This first volume deals with copyright law; sections on trademark and patent will follow next year, exploring the fashion-specific aspects of each body of law.
-After that... well just you wait!
+That's because this writer, one Charles Colman, has been hunkered down for the past few weeks, putting the finishing touches on his single-volume treatise, Fashion and Copyright, for LexisNexis-Matthew Bender.
 (You might recall my saying something about a book for Oxford University Press.
 Yes, this started off as that project... then this happened.)